 You see, file size and processing power are interchangeable commodities.
-If you compress a file more, it weights less but you need to spend more processing power to encode and decode it.
+If you compress a file more, it weighs less but you need to spend more processing power to encode and decode it.

 BMP files are represented plainly, thus require very little processing power to display or edit the image, but the size of the file is significantly bigger than compressed formats (including PNG).

 There are almost no cases, where transferring bitmap images over the net is beneficial, because of the bandwidth limitations.
 If you’re not doing anything specific, you shouldn’t use BMP images on your website.
 Unfortunately, I was able to find BMP images used all over the web.

 To recap, image quality is great, browser support is universal, but the size of files encoded as BMP is painfully big.

 GIFs are more widespread as animation format (which we will look into in the following section), but can also be used as static images.
 As such, GIFs have sort-of a mixed characteristic of lossless and lossy compression.
 The pixel representation is lossless, but the color depth is limited to 8-bits per pixel (which translates to 256 colors per image).

 This means, that the file will contain fewer colors (up to 256 distinct colors per file), but will weigh less.
 Here’s a 2-way gradient comparison between 24-bit PNG, and a 8-bit GIF.